Add to basketOut of stock

 1 oak, 2 green wood (fault), 3 coconut, 4 vanilla pod, 5 woody-spicy, 6 clove, 7 smoky, 8 medicinal, 9 new leather, 10 roasted coffee, 11 burnt sugar, 12 candied orange.

-Finally, the box comes with a new green, bright and contemporary packaging.
+Finally, the box set comes with a new, more modern, bright green cover.

 "Le fût de chêne (« Oak ») sits alongside Le Nez du Vin, a masterkit of 54 aromas.
 In this book, Léa Desportes has made rigorous use of her talents, faithfully describing the steps involved in barrel making and revealing the coopers' skills.
 She highlights the critical decisions facing a winemaker looking to improve his or her wine by barrel ageing.
 The reader is invited to deepen their understanding of wood's influence on wine by turning these pages, before verifying what they have learned by tasting."